 Once my daughter had gathered all appropriate information, she began to search the internet for cars.
 She discovered rather quickly that to meet her budget, she would need to look for cars with a few more miles and a few less features than she had hoped.

-If the janitorial vendor that you identified in Step #2 indicates that they are not able to meet your budgetary requirements based on the tasks, frequency of tasks, and service expectations described in Step #1, negotiate some items that will allow you to achieve your goals.
+If the janitorial service that you identified in Step #2 indicates that they are not able to meet your budgetary requirements based on the tasks, frequency of tasks, and service expectations described in Step #1, negotiate some items that will allow you to achieve your goals.
 There are several ways for you and an honest vendor to achieve your budget and service expectation goals.
 For example, you might ask the vendor to meet your budget in exchange for a longer service agreement.
 Or, you and your vendor might discuss ways to reduce the number of daily man-hours by adjusting the frequency of certain tasks from daily to every other day in certain areas in your facility.

 ***IMPORTANT NOTE: In the event that your procurement rules do not allow you to use the steps described here (typically governmental agencies), check to see if there is a methodology for weighting proposals based on something other than price, or at the very least, weight the pricing a bit less.
 True story – we received a “bid request” whereby the ranking was as follows: “2% – Years in Business, 3% – References, 95% price”.
 Needless to say, that type of weighting is not geared toward quality!

-In conclusion, finding the right janitorial company is the key to eliminating the frustration associated with inconsistent cleanliness of your facility.
+In conclusion, finding the right janitorial services is the key to eliminating the frustration associated with inconsistent cleanliness of your facility.
 I am continually amazed at companies that ask for and gather “bids,” and then select the lowest or next to lowest bid, only to be continually frustrated with the cleanliness of their facility.
 Try the steps above–you might be pleasantly surprised with the results.

 Oh, by the way, my daughter said, “Dave Ramsey says to wait until you have enough cash to purchase the car that you want.
 So, I’ll just wait until I have saved some more money.”
 Smart girl!